Sending

 Because at the end of the day, most miners want to make as much money as possible from mining.

-So when there are a lot of transactions in the memory pool, the higher the fee you place on your transaction, the higher the "priority" that transaction has for getting included in a block, and the faster it will get mined.
+So when there are a lot of transactions in the memory pool, the higher the fee you place on your transaction, the higher the "priority" your transaction has for getting included in a block, and the faster it will get mined.

 What fee should I put on my transaction?

-This depends on how quickly you want your transaction to be mined based how many transactions are currently waiting in the memory pool:
+This depends on how quickly you want your transaction to be mined based on how many transactions are currently waiting in the memory pool:

 The size of your memory pool will differ depending on how long your node has been online and which nodes you are connected to.